Jelosus2/enkanetwork.js/README.md

 <details>
 	<summary>Click to expand</summary>

+	- v2.7.0:
+	  - Added Genshin 4.4 version content.
+	  - Updated the regex for UID validation due to new UIDs (18XXXXXXXX).
+Thanks to yuko1101 for providing it!
+	  - Added roll quality for artifact/relic substats for both Genshin and Star Rail.
 	- v2.6.6:
 	  - Added support for new CN UIDs (3XXXXXXXX).
 	  - Added max level by ascension to characters in both Genshin and Star Rail.